andrew/ultimate-awesome/README.md

 - [awesome-x402](https://github.com/merit-systems/awesome-x402) - Curated resources for the X402 ecosystem.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
 - [Awesome-Captioning](https://github.com/terry-r123/Awesome-Captioning) - A curated list of Multimodal Captioning related research(including image captioning, video captioning, and text captioning).
+- [awesome-parameter-efficient-fine-tuning-for-foundation-models](https://github.com/thudm/awesome-parameter-efficient-fine-tuning-for-foundation-models) - Parameter-Efficient Fine-Tuning for Foundation Models.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
-- [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [oss](https://github.com/frontend-id/oss) - Open Source Software list.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.